 1. Start With an Optimized WordPress Hosting

-Your site is kept with a lot of different websites and every website is trying to eat a chunk out of the other.
-You pay less for a compromise on performance and speed.
-If anyone of the websites hosted on the server hit a peak with their traffic, the load will ultimately increase on the server.
-This will cause all other websites to respond slow.
+In shared hosting, you pay less for low performance and speed.
+If any of the websites hosted on the server get a sudden traffic spikes, the load will ultimately increase on the server.
+As a result, this will cause all other websites to respond slow.

-So what is the solution?
-Cloud Hosting!
-Nowadays, Cloud hosting is becoming very popular due to its performance and security.
+Nowadays, Cloud hosting has become very popular due to its performance and security.
 Most importantly, it is your own personal space.
-Some of the most popular WordPress Hosting providers are WPEngine, Pressidium and Cloudways.
+Some of the most popular Cloud Hosting providers are DigitalOcean, Vultr, Linode, Amazon, and Google etc.

-Cloudways is an optimized WordPress Cloud Hosting platform integrated with advanced server side caching technologies like NGINX and Varnish.
-There are other optional caching tools like Memcached, Redis, Opcache etc that will boost your page load performance.
+Cloudways is an optimized Cloud WordPress Hosting platform, integrated with advanced server-side caching technologies like NGINX and Varnish.
+There are other optional caching tools like Memcached, Redis, Opcache etc. that will boost your page load times.

 2. Lightweight WordPress Theme

-Always use a lightweight theme.
-The default WordPress themes can be enough if you want to run a blogging website.
-For more features, you can use Pojo themes, that are written with the best code standards and are both accessibility enabled and SEO friendly.
+Choosing a lightweight theme is a plus.
+The default WordPress theme can be enough if you want to run a blogging website.
+For more features, you can use Pojo themes that are written with the best coding standards and are both accessibilities enabled and SEO-friendly features.

 3. Deactivate or Uninstall Unused Plugins

-You can find a number of CDN’s operating in the market today.
-To help you all out, I have compiled a list of some of the popular ones:
+You can find a number of CDNs operating in the market today.
+To help you out, here are some of the popular ones:

 - Rackspace Cloud Files